Is your performing group:

-- Is an amateur (non-profit) ensemble?
+- An amateur (non-profit) ensemble?

-- Is a community ensemble (non-profit, non-professional)?
+- A community ensemble (non-profit, non-professional)?

 If you can answer “yes” to any of the above questions, you do not need to purchase a performance license.
 However, please advise us by e-mail of the dates and locations of the performance(s).

 Any ensemble that is not required to purchase a performance license is entitled to record rehearsals and/or performances and/or recording sessions.
 The following limitations apply:

 - Recordings that remain in-house (such as a music library) are authorized as long as we are notified by e-mail of the date(s) and location of the stored material.

 - Sales of recordings, whether electronic or on media, must be pre-approved.
 Please send an e-mail for permission.

 - Permission must be in writing with an original, wet-ink signature.